wwivbbs/docs/docs/install/linux.md

 1. wwiv.ini - the primary config file.
 Most of your settings are here
 1. net.ini - manages details for how to connect to wwivnet for message transfers

+### Directory Permissions

+It is possible to let your "regular" user write and create files in the WWIV directory though clever use of permissions, based off [this solution](https://askubuntu.com/questions/647392/user-access-to-ftp-and-at-same-time-set-www-data-as-owner-group).

+These instructions assume that your installation is in `~/wwiv`; adjust paths appropriately.

+1. Add your regular or FTP user to the wwiv group:

+`sudo usermod -a -G wwiv USERNAME`

+2. To ensure everything is owned properly to start:

+`sudo chown -R wwiv:wwiv ~/wwiv`

+3. Set the permission for the main folder: `sudo chmod 2775 ~/wwiv`

+The chmod values are: 2=set group id, 7=rwx for owner (wwiv), 7=rwx for group (wwiv), 5=rx for world.
+Setting group ID (SETGID) bit (2) causes the group (wwiv) to be copied to all new files/folders created in that folder.

+4. Use `find` to do the same process for all subdirectories:

+`sudo find ~/wwiv -type d -exec chmod 2775 {} +`

+5. Make sure all other files are read/write for group:

+`sudo find ~/wwiv -type f -perm 664 -exec chmod 0664 {} +`
+`sudo find ~/wwiv -type f -perm 644 -exec chmod 0664 {} +`
+`sudo find ~/wwiv -type f -perm 646 -exec chmod 0664 {} +`
+`sudo find ~/wwiv -type f -perm 666 -exec chmod 0664 {} +`

+6. Change the umask for your users to 0002 by adding this line to the bottom of /etc/profile

+`umask 0002`

+7. Reboot and profit.

 ### dosemu config

 **dosemu** is used for a number of things that can't be handled natively in